timescale/docs/tutorials/nyc-taxi-cab/query-nyc.md

 Taxis in New York City use a range of different rate types for different kinds of trips.
 For example, trips to the airport are charged at a flat rate from any location within the city.
-This section shows you how to construct a query that shows you the nuber of trips taken for each different fare type.
+This section shows you how to construct a query that shows you the number of trips taken for each different fare type.
 It also uses a `JOIN` statement to present the data in a more informative way.

 <Procedure>

 ### Finding the number of rides for each fare type

-1. Connect to the Timescale database that contains the NYC taxi dataset.
+1. Connect to the $COMPANY database that contains the NYC taxi dataset.
 2. At the psql prompt, use this query to select all rides taken in the first week of January 2016, and return the total number of trips taken for each rate code: